LexiFi/gen_js_api/VALUES.md

   [@@js.global]
   ```

-  By default, a global value or function is taken in the global
+  By default, a global value or function is taken from the global
-  scope.
+  object.
 However, it is possible to specify an access path by using
   `[@js.scope]` attribute on englobing modules.
 The access path is
   then composed by concatenation of all the names indicated by
   `[@js.scope]` attribute, separated by a '.'.